Are you looking for L is for Lamp activities for your preschooler?

 We have templates for each letter of the alphabet.

 Let me show you how easy it is to create this letter L lamp.

-- lamp shade copied onto white cardstock (see this pattern: L is for Lamp pattern)
+- lamp shade template copied onto white cardstock

-- letter L cut out of construction paper (see pattern)
+- letter L cut out of construction paper (included with template)

-- plug cut out of black construction paper (see pattern)
+- plug cut out of black construction paper (included with template)